SAVE UP TO 35% OFF | FREE SHIPPING ON SUBSCRIPTIONS

 Balanced Diet

 Leave bad dieting advice behind you.
-Despite what you may have heard or read online, do not count calories or avoid carbs—two common misconceptions in the health sphere that are detrimental to women’s health.
+Despite what you may have heard or read online, do not count calories or avoid carbs—two common misconceptions in the health sphere that may be detrimental to women's health.
 Your body was designed to thrive on carbs for energy.
 And as a woman, you need calories for nourishment, especially since your cycle constantly changes.

 Eat plenty of healthy carbs from fruit, potatoes, and healthy whole grains, like brown rice or quinoa.
 Drink plenty of water and herbal teas throughout your day.